matomatical/coursework-portfolio/README.md

 ## Notes

-* While the reports written for my university projects usually end up quite polished by the submission deadline, the code usually does *not*.
+* The reports written for my university projects usually end up quite polished by the submission deadline, but the code usually does *not*.
-  This code is usually written over a short project timescale, typically a only a few weeks.
-It's often not intended for readability.
-I encourage not looking too closely.
+  This code is usually written over a few weeks and with minimal effort in readability.
+Here be dragons.

+* Some of the work listed here is joint work with other students, and/or benefits from the guidance of lecturers or teaching assistants.
+  I have attempted to roughly outline which contributions are my own, and I am grateful to have been able to work with such supportive peers.

-* Publication here does not grant you permission to use my work.
+* Publication here does not grant you permission to use this work.
-  If you are a student, please do your own projects.
+  If you are a student, please do your own projects, because academic integrity is to be valued.
   If you are not a student, please contact me to request a license before using anything in this repository.